cuappdev/ios-networking/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Customize the Endpoint struct for less repition
+Customize the Endpoint struct for less repetition

 ```swift
 Endpoint.config.scheme = "https"